eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

     hello();
 <!-- cat: } -->

 Or you can run it directly from the command line.

-Ceylon doesn't have Java-style `static` methods, but you can think of toplevel methods as filling the same role.
+Ceylon doesn't have `static` methods like Java, C++, or C#, but you can think of toplevel functions as filling the same role.
 The reason for this difference is that Ceylon has a very strict block structure - a nested block always has access to declarations in all containing blocks.
 This isn't the case with Java's `static` methods.